-166. The Pope and the Conqueror. - Gregory looked to William for help in this matter.
-The Conqueror was ready to give it, but with limitations.
-He pledged himself to aid in reforming the English Church.
-He undertook to remove inefficient men from its high places, and to establish special ecclesiastical courts (§ 201), for the trial of church cases.
-Finally he agreed to pay a yearly tax to Rome.
-But he refused to take any step which should make England politically subservient to the Pope.
-On the contrary, he emphatically declared that he was and would remain an independent sovereign, and that the English Church must obey him in preference to any other power.
+but with limitations.
+He promised to aid in reforming the English church, to remove inefficient men from its high places, to establish special ecclesiastical courts for the trial of church cases, and finally, to pay a yearly tax to Rome; but he refused to take any step which should make England politically subservient to the Pope.
+On the contrary, he emphatically declared that he was and would remain an independent sovereign, and that the English church must obey him in preference to any other power.